The Tapping Evidence Base

 68

-After five daily SEFT sessions, there was a significant difference in anxiety level (p=0.000) and recovery motivation (p=0.000) between groups, per the published abstract.
+After five daily SEFT sessions, there was a significant difference in anxiety level (p=0.000) and recovery motivation (p=0.000) between the SEFT and comparison groups.

 How the study worked